NSW Control Guideline for Public Health Units

 Factors to be considered in case identification

 Streptococcus pneumoniae causes localised infection of the respiratory tract (in particular otitis media and sinusitis) as well as invasive pneumococcal disease (IPD), commonly manifested as bacteraemia, pneumonia or meningitis.
 Only invasive disease is notifiable.
-Isolation of S. pneumoniae from a non-sterile site (such as sputum, nasal aspirates and ear discharge) is not notifiable.
+Isolation of S. pneumoniae from a non-sterile site (such as sputum, nasal aspirates and ear discharge) or positive pneumococcal urinary antigen tests are not notifiable.

 Serotyping of the organism, based on the differences in polysaccharide antigens, is currently performed in a few laboratories in Australia.
 Although it is not required for individual patient management and rarely for investigation of clusters, surveillance of isolates from cases of IPD and serotyping will assist in monitoring changes in serotype distribution following introduction of vaccination programs.